Dental Implants

 • Sufficient prosthetic space

-• Ability to pay for surgery
+• Ability to afford dental implant surgery

-The patient must be healthy enough to undergo surgery.
-The ASA classification is a good guideline where ASA class I and II are good surgical candidates as opposed to ASA class III or higher.
-Unhealthier patients aren’t precluded from surgery, however there are additional risks.
-In addition to being healthy enough for surgery, the patient must have adequate bone height and depth for the implant.
-If they lack bone in either dimension, they must be able and willing to undergo additional grafting to augment the ridge.
+Dental implants require adequate bone height and depth.
+If they lack bone in either dimension, they must be able and willing to undergo additional bone growth procedures.
 When an appropriate amount of bone exists, there must also be adequate space in the edentulous site to place the prosthesis.
-If there isn’t enough room for an implant crown, the implant itself is useless since the crown cannot be attached to the implant.
+If there isn’t enough room for an implant crown, the implant itself is useless since the crown cannot be attached to the dental implant.
 Lastly, the patient must be able to pay for the implant treatment itself, including any necessary grafting.
 While wiggle room exists with these requirements, there are clear boundaries that cannot be crossed no matter how much the patient or dentist wants to.

 What are Dental Implants Made Out of?